 Add To Wishlist

-All meals; beverages including premier brands (alcoholic and non-alcoholic); all game viewing activities; a daily laundry service; and emergency medical evacuation cover (to a regional medical facility) are included.
+All meals; local beverages (alcoholic and non-alcoholic); all game viewing activities; a laundry service; and emergency medical evacuation cover (to a regional medical facility) are included.

 Children aged 6 years and older are welcome.
 Rates available on request.
 Private vehicles are compulsory when travelling with children under 12 years.